 Harry Potter: The Exhibition – Chicago, IL, USA

-The exhibition was hosted at the Museum of Science and Industry in Chicago, Illinois, from April 30, 2009, to September 27, 2009.
-This was its first American stop and first stop overall.
+From April 30, 2009, to September 27, 2009, Harry Potter: The Exhibition was hosted at the Museum of Science and Industry in Chicago, Illinois.
+This was its first North American stop and first stop overall.